 The Professional Standards Bureau (PSB) ensures that Dayton Police Officers respond in a professional manner and abide by proper police procedures in all circumstances.
 If you believe you have been subjected to, or witnessed, police misconduct of any type, the PSB encourages you to report the incident in-person, over the telephone, via mail, or email.
-All complaints received by the PSB are reviewed and addressed.
+All complaints received by the PSB are reviewed and addressed, and if not, you may file a complaint with the Citizen Appeals Board.
 Complaints may be filed by the following methods:

 - Appear in person at 371 W Second Street, Dayton, Ohio, 45402